vrugtehagel/stateify/README.md

 # Stateify

+> [!CAUTION]
+> This package has been deprecated, as it is superseded by [Yozo](https://yozo.ooo/); specifically by [live variables](https://yozo.ooo/docs/live/).
+Stateify works as designed, but its design is somewhat flawed; getting reactive state variables to act like their underlying values without distinguishing them in code is, I believe, more confusing than helpful.
+All in all, live variables are a more polished version of this library, and integrate with additional helper functions such as [`effect()`](https://yozo.ooo/docs/effect/).

 A simple way to make state management easy.

 Wouldn't it be nice if we could just use a regular object to keep track of our state?
 And use properties as if they were event targets?
 Well, now you can!